-Over the past two years, UNMIK has recalibrated its strategic priorities to support grassroots trust-building initiatives that help replace pervasive negative narratives and promote real change.
-To this end, UNMIK organized the United Nations Kosovo Trust-Building Forum in Ljubljana, Slovenia in May 2018.
+Over the past two years, UNMIK has recalibrated its strategic priorities to support grassroots trust-building initiatives that help replace pervasive negative narratives and promote real society.

-More than 120 participants representing a diverse cross-section of Kosovo society gathered to exchange views and propose concrete solutions to build trust for a more peaceful and inclusive society.
 The Forum was significant for its unprecedented scale, scope and ambition, successfully bringing together for the first time, a large and diverse group of leaders to discuss practical trust-building measures and commit to a shared pathway toward a more inclusive society.